Professor-Virus/ChefKrrish/README.md

-Here’s a more polished and detailed version of your README file for the chef/nutritionist chatbot web app:

----

 # Chef/Nutritionist Chatbot Web App

 This project is a collaborative effort between three developers to create a web application that integrates Firebase Authentication, Firestore, and OpenAI's API to deliver a personalized chatbot experience focused on dietary and nutritional guidance.
 The app allows users to sign up or log in, set dietary preferences, and interact with a chatbot that offers personalized recommendations based on these preferences.